collectiverealms/collectiverealms/ta.md

 The reinforced double doors burst open, flying apart in a spray of splinters, and Horrindrill the Warrior crashed into the throne room.
 His momentum still carried him onward before he managed to halt his armored form.
 A moment later, an Elf, a Dwarf, and a Halfling picked their way through the ruined doorframe.

-Horrindrill was a soldier from the west, and was the strongest man in his unit.
+Horrindrill was a soldier from the west and was the strongest man in his unit.
 His skill with a longsword and shield was well-known and he could run for miles in his heavy plate armor.
 Under his helm, two fearless eyes glared.
 None had managed to best him in strength of arms and it was unlikely that any would ever do so.
 Though short of speech and sometimes slow to process new ideas, Horrindrill was the sort of person one wanted when there was danger and violence afoot.

 The Elf was young and lithe, wearing tight leather armor and a green cloak which billowed as she walked.
 The ornate longbow in her hand shone with a gleam like moonlight and a quiver of silver arrows was fastened about her waist by a fine cord.
 Nobility and pride were in her face.
 Fearing few, feared by many, she was Aria, Princess of the Northern Lands, and a scout of unmatched skill.

 The Dwarf, on the other hand, was short, stocky, and had a leathery face with many tough lines and wrinkles.
 He waddled along wearing a suit of fine chain links, carrying a glimmering Morningstar in one hand and a heavy iron shield in the other.
 His eyes burned with a mighty fire, and his woven beard was adorned with many rings and a golden clasp at the bottom.
 About his neck was a necklace which bore the symbol of Neera, the God of Healing.
 He was Rhodri, a great priest from the Southern Mountains; a healer of renown and a terrifying opponent on the battlefield.

 Last, there came the Halfling.
 While not as large of stature as the rest, he made up for it in cunning.
-Wearing a bright robe of mystical silk, and carried a leather-bound book in his hands.
+Wearing a bright robe of mystical silk and carried a leather-bound book in his hands.
 When the book’s worn pages were opened, spells and incantations lashed out from it in gouts of fire or lightning.
 He flashed a toothy grin under his broad moustache, and a golden tooth glimmered at the back of his mouth.
 He was Morlo, a wizard from the circle of mages, and one of the best disciples of his order.

-The little wizard stepped awkwardly over the fragments of smashed door which littered the entrance.
-Finally, we’re here. he thought.
-Maybe now we can get some real action.
-He was tired and footsore from battling up thirty floors of undead and demonic minions.
+The little wizard stepped awkwardly over the fragments of smashed door which littered the entrance. *Finally, we’re here.* he thought. *Maybe now we can get some real action.* He was tired and footsore from battling up thirty floors of undead and demonic minions.
 Or rather, he was exhausted from the ascent.
 His allies had insisted he hang back while they cleared the way, insisting that he save his spells for when they reached the top.
 His casting hand itched and he yearned to contribute.

 As the heroes marched in through the shattered door frame, their attention was drawn to the head of the throne room, where a malicious figure wrapped in a black cloak sat on the throne.
 At his side stood a beautiful woman wearing slave garb and carrying a tray laden with fruits and meat.
 Off to the other side, a man dressed in the robes of a king was running about on his hands and knees while being ridden by a wretched Goblin.
 The loathsome creature was shouting for him to go faster and was wearing the royal crown on his lumpy head.

 “Malfigon!” shouted Horrindrill, pointing his sword at the cloaked figure threateningly.

-Malfigon said nothing, but stood up from the throne and threw back his hood.
+Malfigon said nothing but stood up from the throne and threw back his hood.
 He was a devilishly handsome man with well-groomed facial hair in the style of a goatee, but parts of his face were marred by demonic tattoos and corruption.
 Newly formed horns poked out from his hairline, and there was a pentagram medallion about his pale neck.

 “Ah, the dinner guests have arrived...” he sneered, stroking his beard and grinning evilly.
 “I trust you found your way here easily?”

-“Aye, we cut though your undead minions guarding the castle,” answered Rhodri.
+“Aye, we cut through your undead minions guarding the castle,” answered Rhodri.
 “Now, why don’t ya just let the King and his daughter go, and maybe ye can get outta this in one piece!” to illustrate his point, the Dwarf clashed his Morningstar and shield together.

 “Foul necromancer!” added the Elf, stringing her longbow.
 “You shall die for the innocents you have slaughtered!”

 Malfigon only threw back his head and laughed.
-He collected himself, and began to advance toward the four heroes.
+He collected himself and began to advance toward the four heroes.
 His smile grew wider as he neared them.

 “Now, now, let us not be rude.
 You are, after all, speaking to the new King of Arrilott!”
 The Goblin in the background laughed at this before returning to his torment of the old king, who groaned as he was ridden about.

 “You’re no king, Malfigon!” said Morlo the Halfling with a clever grin.
 He summoned all his confidence, wishing to make a strong impression.
-“You’re just a pitiful servant of a demon master, just a device to be used and then chucked away!” he opened his Book of Spells, and readied himself.
+“You’re just a pitiful servant of a demon master, just a device to be used and then chucked away!” he opened his Book of Spells and readied himself.

 A dark look crossed Malfigon’s face, whereupon he let out a mad shout.
 Reaching out his hands, a blast of fire leapt at the Halfling.